BellusQuest/.github/profile/README.md

 ### 📦 How can I install Bellus?

 Bellus is still under active development and will be coming to Discord servers soon!
+There are technical and developer preview versions available on the official Discord server @ https://discord.gg/4GuRCdKfSS.